Can I Still Pursue Compensation If I Was Partially At-Fault for My Injuries?

 What if I Am Partially at Fault for My Injuries?

 car-accidentsUnder modified comparative negligence, you are still allowed to claim compensation for vehicle damage even when you share responsibility for an accident—as long as your percentage of responsibility is less than 51%.
-Your own insurance policy’s will cover your medical fees, regardless of who is at fault in an accident, though the amount available will depend on the coverage you have purchased.
+Your own insurance policy’s personal injury protection will cover your medical fees, regardless of who is at fault in an accident, though the amount available will depend on the coverage you have purchased.

 If you have opted out of a no-fault policy, you will need to file a claim with the other responsible party’s insurance to claim medical compensation.
 Filing a claim, whether for personal injuries or property , will require an investigation into fault.
 If your accident meets certain prerequisites, you may be able to claim compensation from the other responsible driver, even if you carry a no-fault policy.
 If you sustained a serious injury—one that seriously impairs bodily function or causes serious permanent disfigurement—you may be able to pursue compensation from the other responsible driver.